Your Bank Is Already Dead — You Just Haven't Noticed

 How to Navigate the Bankless Economy

-You don't need to hoard cash or avoid technology.
+You don't need to hoard cash.
 But fintech experts recommend three strategies for 2026.
 First, keep one traditional credit card for large purchases.
 It offers better fraud protection than most debit-based apps.
 Second, use a dedicated "spending" account for everyday taps, separate from your savings.
 Third, use AI financial planning tools to track your spending across multiple apps — because your bank certainly isn't doing it for you anymore.

 The bankless future is already here.
 Most people under 35 are already living it.
 The question isn't whether you'll leave your bank.
 It's whether you'll even notice when you already have.